leif-larsen/beautiful-jekyll/_drafts/2019-03-21-On-Burning-the-Candle-From-All-Sides.md

 ## Sick-leave

 I’ll tell you one thing.
-6 weeks is a long time, when the longest break you’ve had from work in the past 10 years is 2 weeks.
+6 weeks is a long time, when the longest break you’ve had from work in the past 10+ years is 2 weeks.
 The first week, I had sort of abstinence.
-All work-related apps was deleted, and my computer hidden in the closet.
+All work-related apps was deleted from my phone, and my computer hidden in the closet.
 I didn’t do anything other than laying in the couch watching tv-shows.
 It felt bad.
 The second week I gradually started feeling better, and I were able to start going for short walks outside.
 This was a part of the recovery plan.

-I managed to start working out again as well, which gave an energy boost.
+A few weeks in, I managed to start working out again as well, which gave an energy boost.
 A part of the plan was also to leave all technical «work» for the entire period.
 I really felt an effect of doing so, as my motivation and curiosity started to rise again, after about four weeks.
 None of my coworkers contacted me with work related issues either, which was quite good.

 ## Path to recovery